Zibsun/leands/docs/prioritization.md

 ## Confidence

 Confidence estimates the chance that the hypothesis is valid and its implementation will deliver the expected value.

-It's convenient to measure it in percents since it can't exceed 100%.

-Once again, it is best to use a fixed set of categories for different levels of Confidence.
+It's convenient to measure it in percents since it can't exceed 100.
+Use a fixed set of categories for different levels of Confidence.

 |     Category    |     Confidence    |
 |-----------------|-------------------|